volcengine/verl/docs/workers/sglang_worker.rst

 ------------
 `SGLang <https://github.com/sgl-project/sglang>`_ is an open-source state-of-the-art inference service engine, fully adopted by xAI to support all inference needs of Grok during research and serving processes.

 Currently, verl fully supports using SGLang as the inference engine during the rollout phase.
-As a rollout engine, SGLang is completely consistent with vLLM, including memory saving and multi-node rollout features.
+As a rollout engine, SGLang provides the same feature coverage as vLLM., including memory saving and multi-node rollout features.
 After installing verl and SGLang, simply add ``actor_rollout_ref.rollout.name=sglang`` at startup to seamlessly switch between the two inference frameworks.

 In addition, the SGLang team is actively working on supporting features such as Multi-Turn Agentic RL, VLM RLHF, Server-Based RLHF, and Partial Rollout.
 You can track the related development progress in the `Tracking Roadmap <https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/74>`_.